This article focuses on nasty and manipulative games women play during dating and courtship.

 Why it backfires

-Sexual one-upping is based on her not being sexually aroused.
+Sexual put-downs are based on her not being sexually aroused.

 And what’s less arousing than a person who doesn’t want you?

-Any self-respecting man would rather masturbate than get together with a woman who plays sexual one-upping.
+Any self-respecting man would rather masturbate than get together with a woman who plays sexual put-downs.

 There are few things as arousing as mutual sexual arousal.